mazwat/mazwat.github.io/making-circuits-lm.md

 [https://www.hobby-hour.com/electronics/ledcalc.php](https://www.hobby-hour.com/electronics/ledcalc.php)

-We need to workout what our supply voltages is.
+We need to workout:

+ - **Supply voltage** .
 We know that we are using a  Volt coin battery so our supply voltage is 3 volts.
-The standard load on an LED for an LED current is about  million.
+-  **LED current** The standard load on an LED for an LED current is about  million.